 Organizing and scheduling our life can be a tremendously handy thing.
 Putting our time into our work and our aspirations can be a good way to motivate ourselves, to prepare for our future and take care of ourselves and our families.
 However, focusing too much on what we do and what we aspire to become can have a real toll on the rest of our life.
-We can lose ourselves in the process and feel like life is just going from one work day to another.
-Are you
+We can lose ourselves in the process and feel like life is just going from one workday to another.

-Make more real time for yourself
+Make more real-time for yourself

 Active laziness is a term I learned from HuffPost writer Karen Salmansohn.
 The notion of cramming our lives with ‘have to’s and ‘to-do’s that we leave ourselves a little time just to be.
 We need to work on changing those to-do lists into a list of priorities by focusing on which habits and tasks are going to give us real happiness.
 That means